alexanderpeal/crud-agenda/README.md

-# Task Management Application
+# Enfocate
-A basic to-do list.
+A task management application.

 Current features:
 - You can view all of the tasks you've created